prio-data/views_pipeline/documentation/ADRs/020_log_files_and_realtime_alerts.md

 - Event and Error Triggers
     - Define clear criteria and examples for each logging level (INFO, WARNING, ERROR, CRITICAL).
-    - Use structured logging (e.g., JSON) for easy log parsing and filtering.
+    - Use structured logging (yaml) for easy log parsing and filtering.
     - Set rules for triggering alerts based on event severity.

 - Testing and Reliability: